mum0n/model_size/docs/size_structured_model_snowcrab.md

 For each group we have an approximate size (log carapace width; mm) derived from kernel density estimation of modes and associated numerical estimates by year derived from scientific surveys and spatiotemporal statistical models of abundance.

 Fecundity estimates are taken from a study by B. St-Marie (1993, Pers.
-Comm.):
+Comm.) as priors:

 $\text{fecundity per female} = \text{cw} ^{2.725} * 10^{3.7311}$

-Maturity oogives have been estimated for SSE snow crab as:
+Maturity oogive priors have been estimated for SSE snow crab as:

 $\text{female maturity} = -34.4125 + \text{logcw} * 7.6094$